The following article is part of the self-preparation for the modern BVOP® Scrum Master Certification program.

 Business stakeholders rarely attend the Sprint Retrospective event.
 In theory, their presence, according to Scrum principles, is not allowed.

-In summary, the Scrum Master role has the following objectives related to the Sprint Retrospective event:
+To summarize, the Scrum Master role has the following objectives related to the Sprint Retrospective event:

-- Provokes the most basic questions like "What did we do well?", "What didn't we do well?" and "What can we improve for the next sprint?" and seek their answers.
+- Provokes the most basic questions like "What did we do well?", "What didn't we do well?" and "What can we improve for the next Sprint?" and seek their answers.

 - Records all opinions and comments.

 - Recalls information and comments from a previous Sprint to be considered and eventually discussed.